sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/00_sampling_design.md

 * The percentage of time a class identified on the map is classified into the same category on the ground.
 The user’s accuracy is the accuracy from the point of view of a map user, not the map maker, and is calculated as the number correctly identified in a given map class divided by the number claimed to be in that map class.
 The user’s accuracy essentially tells us how often the class on the map is actually that class on the ground.  **The percentage of time a class identified on the map is classified into the same category on the ground.**
 * User's Accuracy (for flood) = True Positive / (True Positive +False Negative)
 * User's Accuracy (for no-flood) = True Negative / (True Negative +False Positive)
+* On a confusion matrix, for each class it is the... *on-the-diagonal value* / *row's sum*.

 **Commission Error**